sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 For INAV before 1.9, it is also necessary to perform some [manual configuration of UBLOX 3.01 firmware GPS](https://github.com/iNavFlight/inav/wiki/Ublox-3.01-firmware-and-Galileo) to use Galileo satellites.

-With INAV 7.0 and later, `GPS`, `Galileo` and `BeiDou` **or** `Glonass` (not both) can be enabled in the GPS configuration tab (the `GPS` constellation is enabled by default). **Always enable as many constellation as your hardware will allow.**
+With INAV 7.0 and later, `GPS`, `Galileo` and `BeiDou` or `Glonass`  can be enabled in the GPS configuration tab (the `GPS` constellation is enabled by default). **Always enable as many constellation as your hardware will allow.**

+The magnetometer / compass is normally included as part of the GNSS (GPS) module.
-If you want to use the another external magnetometer besides the one on your GNSS module.
-Do not use both together.
+If you want to use an external magnetometer other than the one on your GNSS module do not use both together.
 You can't use two identical chips/magnetometers on the same I2C bus.

-  * Recent MATEK M10 compass is provided over serial MSP

-If  you elect to use the internal FC magnetometer you are highly likely to have poor results due to magnetic interference (not recommended).
+If your flight controller has an internal magnetometer on the FC, using it will likely to have poor results due to magnetic interference (not recommended).

  ## INAV 7.1 changes